kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 But if the `dataset` property DOES exist, we'll just say that those new variables should use `dataset` to access and store those values like we've been doing up to this point.

-We've made sure that the `teamValue`, `managerValue` and `homePitchValue` variables are properly storing the data-attributes values, regardless of whether or not the browser supports `dataset`.
+We've made sure that the `teamValue`, `managerValue` and `homePitchValue` variables are properly storing the data attributes values, regardless of whether or not the browser supports `dataset`.
 So in order to get those values on the page, we just need to tell our code to look at those variable values and place them inside the elements we pre-defined awhile ago with `document.querySelector()`.

 <a name="conclusion"></a>
 Conclusion
 ----------
-This was a very basic data-attribute implementation and, quite frankly, data-attribute implementations should be simple.
-Each link isn't overloaded with data-attributes that have over 100 character lines of copy.
+This was a very basic data attribute implementation and, quite frankly, data attribute implementations should be simple.
+Each link isn't overloaded with data attributes that have over 100 character lines of copy.

-Were that my data structure or something even more complicated, I would use a pure JS implementation and ignore data-attributes.
+Were that my data structure or something even more complicated, I would use a pure JS implementation and ignore data attributes.
 That's always been my opinion but reading [Divya Manian's excellent `dataset` post](https://dev.opera.com/articles/introduction-to-datasets/) justifies my feelings.

-But for simple data structures, using data-attributes will certainly fit your simpler use cases, especially if you need to load them with a mouse event.
+But for simple data structures, using data attributes will certainly fit your simpler use cases, especially if you need to load them with a mouse event.
 So there are many reasons to add them to your production code, and I hope this tutorial helps you.